-- C14 Where an application is withdrawn there is no refund of any Disclosure Barring Service fees paid. - C15 Where a licence holder allows an approval to lapse or it is surrendered or revoked then a new application will need to be made to be 'relicensed'.
+- C15 Where a licence holder allows an approval to lapse or it is surrendered or revoked then a new application will need to be made to be licensed.
 The council does not class applications received after an approval has expired as a renewal.
-When the holder of an approval allows it to lapse or it is surrendered then a new application will need to be made and granted for them to be approved again.
-The Council does not class applications received after an approval has expired as a renewal. - C16 An application for a Disclosure and Barring Service enhanced certificate will normally be completed as part of an application or renewal process.
-Because the resultant certificate is sent direct to the applicant by the DBS it then needs to be presented to the Licensing Office where a copy will be made with the certificate holders consent.
-The Council will accept an existing enhanced DBS certificate from another body or from the on line DBS updating service to save applicants doing a further application but such certificates must refer to the correct role / occupation and need to be current.
-The DBS update service provides a way of making sure a certificate remains 'current' but certificates produced otherwise will be considered out of date if they are over three months old. - C17 The Council can refuse a renewal application (or rescind an approval) if it considers the suitability test has not been satisfied.
-For example: - a) Where the applicant has been convicted, since the grant of the licence. - b) Any other reasons to do so, including but not restricted to breach of legal requirement and / or policy requirements, justified complaints, evidence of dishonesty or breach of trust, failure to act in the interests of a child - C18 The Council may require another disclosure at any time if a further check is considered necessary. - C19 A serious view will be taken of any application that seeks to conceal any caution or conviction in order to aid the process of obtaining an approval.
+When the holder of an approval allows it to lapse, or it is surrendered then a new application will need to be made and granted for them to be approved again.
+The Council does not class applications received after an approval has expired as a renewal. - C16 An Disclosure and Barring Service enhanced certificate will be required as part of an application or renewal process.
+The certificate needs to be presented to the Licensing Office where a copy will be made with the certificate holders consent.
+The Council will accept an existing enhanced DBS certificate from another body or from the on line DBS updating service but such certificates must refer to the correct role / occupation and need to be current.
+The DBS update service provides a way of making sure a certificate remains 'current' but certificates produced otherwise will be considered out of date if they are over three months old.